gvwilson/thirdbit/src/fiction/iffy/index.md

-Through a pair of double doors that opened on their own, along a short corridor, and they were in a waiting room that looked like a hasty pencil sketch of the one in the mansion in Rothera.
+Through a pair of double doors that opened on their own, along a short corridor, and they found themselves in a waiting room that looked like a knock-off of the one in the mansion in Rothera.
 The couch was just as uncomfortable, but steel-gray instead of ochre and green, and the music was bland and unplaceable.